AincradOT/platform/docs/runbooks/onboard-developer.md

 - install the Google Cloud SDK
 - install Terraform
 - install Ansible and required collections
-- clone `foundation` and application repositories they will work on
+- clone `platform` and application repositories they will work on

 For GCP access they should use: